-The IEEE is a members-only, closed organisation including standards, discussions, meetings etc. Most useful content requires payment to access in addition to specific qualifications
+The IEEE is a members-only, closed organization.
+Most standards, discussions, and meetings are not available to the public.
+Most useful content requires payment to access in addition to specific qualifications.

 - Note: if you have access to a University library you can probably get access through their paid subscriptions.

-The IEEE 802 ETHERNET Standards Committee maintains an separate set of pages.
-The Ethernet section is http://www.ieee802.org/3/ but contains little useful information about process and technology that defines the future of Ethernet.
+The IEEE 802 ETHERNET Standards Committee maintains a separate set of pages.
+The Ethernet section is http://www.ieee802.org/3/, but contains little useful information about process and technology that defines the future of Ethernet.

 Ethernet Lobby Groups, Factions and Competing Standards Bodies

 You can find some useful information at Ethernet Alliance who are a lobbying group providing “inputs” to the IEEE, effectively bypassing to the IEEE process.